r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 # moderation.automod
 ## Usage
 This module is a fully featured automod setup.
 It mirrors every feature the native discord automod has, which will not be re-detailed here.
-The additional features in which this module can do are as follows:
+The additional features which this module implements are as follows:
 - The ability to filter attachments based on file extension
 - The ability to filter attachments based on file hash
 - The ability to send a message in the same channel the filtered message was detected in, visible to everyone.